AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 ## Step 1 - Define Your Goal

-It's important to understand whether the goal of the campaign is to achieve the highest possible ROAS or the lowest possible CPA.
-For each package in the campaign, you'll specify the objective goal accordingly as either *[!UICONTROL Highest ROAS - Custom Goal]* or *[!UICONTROL Lowest CPA - Custom Goal]*.
+It's important to understand the goal of the campaign, such as to achieve the highest possible ROAS or the lowest possible CPA.
+Performance campaigns have [optimization goals](/help/dsp/optimization/optimization-goals.md) that end with "[!UICONTROL - Custom Goal]" (such as "[!UICONTROL Highest ROAS - Custom Goal]").
+For each package in the campaign, you'll specify the objective goal accordingly.

 ![optimization goal](/help/dsp/assets/optimization-goals.png)